TorbsT/SintefDigital_boardGame_server/README.md

 This crate contains an interface for logging across the server and an implementation of the Logger trait, called ThresholdLogger which logs data based on if the data that is trying to be logged crosses a threshold defined when instantiating the ThresholdLogger.

+## Documentation
+It's possible to generate a interactible website using `cargo doc --open`, which should open the interactible documentation website in your default browser once the website is compiled.
+More information about how `cargo doc` works can be found [here](https://doc.rust-lang.org/cargo/commands/cargo-doc.html).
+The code documentation is ofcourse still available in the code itself.

 ## Installing and running the server

 1. Clone this repository at the desired location.